sushant097/ML-Interview-Preparation/ML-Interview-Preparation/MlOps-Project/Customer-Satisfaction-Zenml/README.md

 * `Pandas`
 * and so on

+## Project Features:
+* Manage and track all the training, continuous deployment and inference pipeline with Zenml.
+* Log model metrics and track it with mlflow.
+* Run the deployed model with streamlit.

 ZenML comes bundled with a React-based dashboard.
 This dashboard allows you to observe your stacks, stack components and pipeline DAGs in a dashboard interface.
 To access this, you need to [launch the ZenML Server and Dashboard locally](https://docs.zenml.io/user-guide/starter-guide#explore-the-dashboard), but first you must install the optional dependencies for the ZenML server: